Livers have the potential to function for over 100 years

 For these centurion livers, the mean donor age was significantly higher, 84.7 years versus 38.5 years for the non-centurion liver transplants.
 The researchers noted that for a liver to reach 100 years old, they expected to find a higher average donor age as well as healthier donors.
 Notably, donors in the centurion group had a lower incidence of diabetes and fewer donor infections.

 “We previously tended to avoid using livers from older donors,” said study co-author Christine S. Hwang, MD, FACS, associate professor of surgery, UT Southwestern Medical Center.
-“If we can sort out what’s special among these donors, we could potentially get more livers available to transplant and have good results.” »
+“If we can sort out what’s special among these donors, we might potentially get more livers available to transplant and have good results.” »

 As of September 22, 2022, 11,113 patients were on the waiting list for a liver transplant.
-As Dr. Hwang noted, more frequent use of older liver donors could potentially expand the pool of liver donors.
+As Dr. Hwang noted, more frequent use of older liver donors might potentially expand the pool of liver donors.

 More details on the study